etalab/plan-ogp-2015-2017/en/README.md

 This book is a digital version of the French national action plan 2015-2017, published as part of the [Open Government Partnership (OGP)](http://www.opengovpartnership.org/).

+This book is based on [the official version available on Etalab's website](https://www.etalab.gouv.fr/la-france-publie-son-premier-plan-daction-pour-un-gouvernement-ouvert).

 The source code of this e-book is available at the following repositories (select one):
 - [FramaGit](https://git.framasoft.org/etalab/plan-ogp-2015-2017) ([Framasoft](http://www.framasoft.org/)' GitLab)
 - [GitHub](https://github.com/etalab/plan-ogp-2015-2017)